Building an organization network architecture

 Businesses today run on technology—and the strategies that drive the selection, design, and implementation of that technology must be spot-on.
 For businesses of nearly any size, success or failure rests largely on the performance and reliability of the network.
-To thrive in a competitive environment, your business deserves nothing less than a network infrastructure that’s designed for your business’ unique needs.
+To thrive in a competitive environment, your business deserves nothing less than a network architecture that’s designed for your business’ unique needs.

-Understand the needs of the business upfront
+Key to network architecture design: understand the needs of the business upfront

 As with most complex technologies, there’s no one-size-fits-all solution when it comes to networking.
 The needs and resources of each unique organization will correlate to a different set of networking solutions.
 This means that an individual or team that knows their organization and the relevant options will need to carefully consider the situation and determine the optimal network design for their situation.